#command-line-tool #key #simpler #macos #dock #cutler #declarative-config #macos-cli #macos-utilities

 Usage

-cutler reads your configuration from a config.toml file, which can live in one of these locations:
+cutler looks for your configuration in a file named config.toml, which can be located in one of these spots:

 • $XDG_CONFIG_HOME/cutler/config.toml or,